Alipsa/matrix/readme.md

 The jvm should be JDK 17 or higher.

 ## Matrix
-A Matrix is an immutable Grid with a header and where each column type is defined.
+A Matrix is a grid with a header and where each column type is defined.
-In some ways you can think of it as an in memory ResultSet.
+In some ways you can think of it as an in-memory ResultSet.

 A Matrix is created using one of the static create methods in Matrix.